SpeciesFileGroup/taxonworks/config/docker/README.md

 ## Troubleshooting

+### "docker-compose up" fails

-* `docker-compose up` fails to start the app with something like `A server is already running.
+* With `A server is already running.
 Check /app/tmp/pids/server.pid.` If a the app container is not shut down correctly it can leave `tmp/server.pid` in place.
 Delete this file on the local system.
+* With `(Bundler::GemNotFound)`.
+Rebuild the containers: `docker-compose build`

+### Misc

 * Cleanup old containers.
 Try `docker images` and `docker rmi <id>` to cleanup old iamges.
 * If you are debugging docker/kubernetes you may need to log to STDOUT, see `config/application.rb`